WebDev679/text-to-handwriting/README.md

 ## Text to Handwriting (PDF)
-- [X] Convert a text document (.txt file) into a PDF file with the text content handwritten
+Convert a text document into a handwritten PDF document

 ## Running the program:
 - [X] python 3.5 or 3.6